SQE Exemptions: Overview

 Qualified solicitors from Scotland are exempted from sitting the SQE2 assessments, and must apply for this exemption through the SRA website.

-These candidates may also qualify for further exemptions from the SQE1 assessments depending on their solicitor qualifications and experience.
+These candidates may also qualify for further SQE 1 exemptions depending on their solicitor qualifications and experience.

 Qualified solicitors from Northern Ireland and the Republic of Ireland are exempted from the SQE1 and SQE2 assessments, and do not need to apply for these exemptions.

 Qualified solicitors from other jurisdictions may qualify for SQE1 and/or SQE2 exemptions based on their qualifications and work experience.
 The qualifications or experience must be equivalent to the whole of an SQE assessment, and must be acquired in a legal system that is not substantially different from the system in England and Wales.
-Candidates who receive an exemption from the SQE2 assessments may also be required to demonstrate their English or Welsh language competence.
+If a qualified lawyer is granted an exemption from SQE2, they must now demonstrate their language proficiency before applying for admission as a solicitor of England and Wales (note: previously, they did not need to demonstrate this until they applied for their first practising certificate).
 This may be achieved through an English language test or confirming with evidence that the candidate’s degree was taught in English.

 Foreign-qualified lawyers exemption requirements